PSG new kit: What Messi & Mbappe will wear in 2022-23 as Ligue 1 champions launch fresh new home shirt | Goal.com

 PSG 2022-23 home kit price & how to buy

-PSG have made their new men's home jersey available to buy via their club website for £93, with a Vapour Match Shirt version also on sale for £142.
+PSG have made their new 2022-23 kit available to buy via their club website and the Nike store.
+The collection includes versions for women, children, and infants.